 - More Table Tennis Tips Mar 16, 2017 (Check price/ Read review)

 Tactics are vital at the high level

 That’s is for the low playing level.
-At the high level, the tactics are even more important, where the techniques gap between the players are very small, the pace of the game is quicker.
+At the high level, the tactics are even more important, where the techniques gap between the players is very small, the pace of the game is quicker.
 That’s the tactics and the experiences of the coach will decide the outcome of the match.

 Without Liu Guoliang, the China Team can’t get such success for a long time.